 Societal Marketing Concept

-The societal marketing concept holds that companies should think about the long-term interest of customers and society as a whole while delivering and satisfying customers’ needs and wants.
+The societal marketing concept holds that companies should think about the long-term interests of customers and society as a whole while delivering and satisfying customers’ needs and wants.
 It is a socially responsible marketing philosophy.

 What societal marketing tells us is that while making products and marketing decisions a company must consider the customer’s interests, their satisfaction, and the welfare of society and the surrounding environment.
 It states companies operate in society, they get resources from the environment, and they should repay them.